metio/terraform-provider-k8s/docs/data-sources/groupsnapshot_storage_k8s_io_volume_group_snapshot_v1alpha1_manifest.md

 Required:

-- `source` (Attributes) Source specifies where a group snapshot will be created from.
-This field is immutable after creation.
-Required. (see [below for nested schema](#nestedatt--spec--source))
+- `source` (Attributes) Source specifies where a group snapshot will be created from.This field is immutable after creation.Required. (see [below for nested schema](#nestedatt--spec--source))

 Optional:

-- `volume_group_snapshot_class_name` (String) VolumeGroupSnapshotClassName is the name of the VolumeGroupSnapshotClass requested by the VolumeGroupSnapshot.
-VolumeGroupSnapshotClassName may be left nil to indicate that the default class will be used.
-Empty string is not allowed for this field.
+- `volume_group_snapshot_class_name` (String) VolumeGroupSnapshotClassName is the name of the VolumeGroupSnapshotClassrequested by the VolumeGroupSnapshot.VolumeGroupSnapshotClassName may be left nil to indicate that the defaultclass will be used.Empty string is not allowed for this field.

 <a id="nestedatt--spec--source"></a>
 ### Nested Schema for `spec.source`

 Optional:

-- `selector` (Attributes) Selector is a label query over persistent volume claims that are to be grouped together for snapshotting.
-This labelSelector will be used to match the label added to a PVC.
-If the label is added or removed to a volume after a group snapshot is created, the existing group snapshots won't be modified.
-Once a VolumeGroupSnapshotContent is created and the sidecar starts to process it, the volume list will not change with retries. (see [below for nested schema](#nestedatt--spec--source--selector))
+- `selector` (Attributes) Selector is a label query over persistent volume claims that are to begrouped together for snapshotting.This labelSelector will be used to match the label added to a PVC.If the label is added or removed to a volume after a group snapshotis created, the existing group snapshots won't be modified.Once a VolumeGroupSnapshotContent is created and the sidecar starts to processit, the volume list will not change with retries. (see [below for nested schema](#nestedatt--spec--source--selector))
-- `volume_group_snapshot_content_name` (String) VolumeGroupSnapshotContentName specifies the name of a pre-existing VolumeGroupSnapshotContent object representing an existing volume group snapshot.
-This field should be set if the volume group snapshot already exists and only needs a representation in Kubernetes.
-This field is immutable.
+- `volume_group_snapshot_content_name` (String) VolumeGroupSnapshotContentName specifies the name of a pre-existing VolumeGroupSnapshotContentobject representing an existing volume group snapshot.This field should be set if the volume group snapshot already exists andonly needs a representation in Kubernetes.This field is immutable.

 <a id="nestedatt--spec--source--selector"></a>
 ### Nested Schema for `spec.source.selector`